Security deposit on a credit card: What it is & how it works

 What is a security deposit on a credit card?

 A security deposit on a credit card is a one-time, refundable deposit that acts as collateral to open a secured credit card.
-The deposit is sometimes the same amount as the account’s credit limit, but some secured cards may have higher limits.
-The issuer holds the deposit—similar to a landlord holding the security deposit for an apartment.
-If you use your card responsibly, you can earn your deposit back and upgrade to an unsecured card.
+The deposit may equal the account’s credit limit, which is the maximum amount you can spend with the card.
+For example, if you deposit $200, the card’s credit limit may be $200.
+But some secured cards may have higher limits.

 How do secured credit card deposits work?

 Credit card issuers have their own policies that determine how secured card deposits work.
-Depending on the issuer, you might have to pay your deposit up front before getting approved or you may be able to pay it after approval.
+Depending on the issuer, you might have to pay your deposit up front before getting approved.
+Or you may be able to pay it after approval.

 For Capital One secured cards, you have 35 days from approval to make the minimum deposit.
 You can submit your deposit all at once or over time in increments of at least $20.

 Once you make the minimum deposit within the 35-day window, you can activate your Capital One secured card.
-And until your physical card arrives in the mail, you can access your credit line using a virtual credit card number or by adding your card information to a digital wallet.

 How much is a security deposit for a credit card?